AndDenny16/TF-ChineseTone-Classification/README.md

 ---

 ## **Project Breakdown**
-This repository is **Step 2** of the overall project: containerizing the ML model for the app.
+This repository is **Step 1** of the overall project.
 Below is an overview of the full project workflow:

 ### **Step 1: Tone Classification Model (This Repo)**
 - Trained a **Deep Convolutional Neural Network (CNN)** on spectrograms of native Mandarin speakers using: